cenacchi2000/Counterfactual-Fragility-Certificates/README.md

 | `paper_snippets/` | core LaTeX equations | maps implementation to paper notation |
 | `docs/` | GitHub Pages style artifact card | optional visual landing page |

 The full production training grid is intentionally not included in this blinded artifact.
 This review version exposes the **auditable certificate core** and **reproduction-facing outputs** while removing author-specific paths, machine metadata, and private orchestration code.
-A full unblinded release can be made after review.
+A full unblinded release will be made after review.

 ---